jerlendds/osintbuddy/README.md

 - [x] Added `ob` and `launcher` CLI tools
 - [x] Added Casdoor for auth
 - [x] Improved UI/UX

-- [] Added wizards for plugin create and custom `.env` setup
+ [] Add wizards for plugin create and custom `.env` setup

-- [] Moved plugin system to its own service
+ [] Rework plugin system to its own service

+ [] Add playwright and start reworking existing selenium based plugins

 For this update you'll have to rebuild your docker containers (`./launcher build`)!
 After a long wait you'll be rewarded with a new UX, an updated plugin system now running as its own service, Casdoor managed auth for signing in/up, a new CLI tool, `ob`, for managing plugin development and the plugin server, and another CLI `./launcher` for managing the OSINTBuddy stack.